entitysport/slate/source/index.html.md

 Entity Sports application programming interfaces (API) give you access to our sports data.
 You can use our Entity Sports API to build web and mobile sports application.
 Either it's fantasy sports or live score our data full fills requirements for all type of applications.

-Entity Sports API deliver season, competition, teams, matches, player, statistical data for Cricket and Soccer.
+Entity Sports API deliver season, competition, teams, matches, player, statistical data for Cricket and Soccer.Since the API is true to RESTful principles, it’s easy to interact with using any tool capable of performing HTTP requests, such as Postman or cURL.

-Since the API is true to RESTful principles, it’s easy to interact with using any tool capable of performing HTTP requests, such as Postman or cURL.
 To allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your API keys in any public website's client-side code).
 JSON will be returned in all responses from the API, including errors.

 # Getting Started